 I usually serve grits plain with mix-ins on the side so you can choose your own adventure, but my new favorite way to serve them is waffled!

 For those unfamiliar, grits are small broken grains of corn that are boiled on the stove top until thickened.
-This recipe uses day old leftover plain grits, but 5 minute (quick-cooking) grits can be used instead.
+This recipe uses day old leftover plain grits.
+In the waffle batter, it yields a crisp exterior and sweet corn flavor inside.
+No leftover grits?
+The shortest distance between you and Buttermilk Grits Waffles is with quick cooking grits.
+Five minutes is all the time it takes to stir up a creamy potful.
+Let them cool to room temperature before using in the recipe.
 The grits are stirred into buttermilk waffle batter and sweetened just a touch with sorghum syrup or molasses.

-When the batter is cooked in a waffle maker, it yields a crisp golden exterior with a soft sweet corn-flavored interior.
-You’ll also get the unmistakable texture of cooked grits with each bite (which, despite the name isn’t gritty at all).
+The batter is cooked in a Belgian waffle maker.
+You’ll get the unmistakable texture of creamy cooked grits with each bite.

 Whipped cream and fresh berries are always welcome to a grits waffle party!